zannads/lakeComo_forecast/README.md

 It's a script and it access the base `workspace`, so it is possible to comment the line where the parameters are defined and define them directly in the command window.

 ## 4. Evolutionary Multi-Objective Direct Policy Search *dps_support*
-The code to run the optimization is not available here.
+The code to run the optimization is available [here](https://github.com/EILab-Polimi/LakeComo.git).
+The two specific models developed during the thesis (new problem formulation and joint learning) are available in [my fork of the project](https://github.com/zannads/LakeComo.git).
-However in the folder you can find some functions to upload the result in a struct *matlabize_solution*, extract the parameters of the control law given the point in the pareto front *extract_params*.
+However, in this folder you can find some functions to upload the result in a struct *matlabize_solution*, extract the parameters of the control law given the point in the pareto front *extract_params*.

 #### Pre:
 Solutions are saved in *Solutions/EMODPS* or *Solutions/EMODPS_autoselect* if using the extended policy.